GBAF Logo

 SoftBank's Major AI Infrastructure Investment in France

-Son said the investment, described as the biggest of its kind so far in Europe, would be made in the northern Hauts-de-France region.
-The overall sum SoftBank intends to invest in France will reach €75 billion, Son said.
+SoftBank said the investment, described as the biggest of its kind so far in Europe, would be made in the northern Hauts-de-France region and deliver 3.1 GW of capacity.

 The investment plans are due to be formally announced on Monday at the annual Choose France business conference.

-SoftBank's Global AI Investment Strategy
+SoftBank's Global AI Strategy

 The French commitment adds to a global AI infrastructure spending spree by SoftBank.
 Its investments in AI also include over $30 billion invested in OpenAI so far, for about an 11% stake.